Life & Accidental Death & Disability (AD&D)

 • You may choose coverage in $50,000 increments subject to a maximum of $500,000, not to exceed 10 times your annual base salary.

-• You may choose to cover eligible family members.
-An eligible family member’s coverage amount is as follows:
+• You may choose to cover eligible family members, with the following coverage amounts:

 • Spouse — 60% of your elected coverage.